1. Prologue: A New Vision of Nature

 Image 08: Place as a key concept in The Notation of Life, a diagram by Patrick Geddes; with this graphic device he aimed at illustrating his understanding of the territory in relation to the activity of men, according to evolutionary and processual dynamics.
 PLACE – the place of geography (GEOG. in the diagram, in the upper left quadrant) – is the starting point.

-Yet, now we know it, this ‘reductive’ hypothesis is somehow far from Geddes’ approach to any questions; in fact, we have seen in the prologue that Geddes was far from mere ‘reductionism’ as a mode of thinking or as a mode of understanding nature, even if he also used reductionist hypotheses as starting point to go beyond them (e.g., see note [14]).
-If we return to that graphic or diagram, we see that that quadrant is just the initial phase of a processual and systemic understanding of the territory/environment, which is very much like the understanding of the reformed notion of place I am speaking of at RSaP – Rethinking Space and Place as the accretion of physicochemical, biological, socio-cultural, symbolic (or intellectual) processes, respectively.
-Similarly, that diagram – The Notation of Life – is not a static diagram but must be read as a process of accretion, quadrant after quadrant (place, work, folk, feeling, experience, emotion, thoughts…).
-To read the diagram we must begin in the upper quadrant, high on the left, then move down, then to the right, then up to the top right quadrant, and finally left again, to form a spiral which starts again moving towards the center.[64]
-In this way, it is as if place, which starts as a simple physical-geographical determinant (a natural entity), accrues its meaning, charged, from time to time, with social, cultural, spiritual and intellectual values until the formation of the most complex system – that of the city – is completed to become the place of symbolic processes concretized into the human city center (in the diagram, central part, ‘town’, ‘school’, ‘cloister’, and ‘city’ represent the four successive phases of a place in its relation to men’s activities; at first, place, as a geographic determinant, is correlated with the most simple activities of men to form the town; then, this place-as-town, is correlated with the institutionalization and abstraction of such activities into more advanced social formations of which ‘schools’ are a necessary and, at the same time, representative part or phase – schools are intended by Geddes as ‘schools of thought’, which means a self-reflective attitude toward the collective life of man: only if such attitude is developed can human activities develop into more advanced states or forms represented by social formations; successively, place is correlated with the intellectual and spiritual ambitions and productions of men, symbolically represented by ‘the cloister’ (here we are in the realm of religion, philosophy, contemplative, meditative and imaginative life, ideals, etc.);[65] finally, these phases may evolve into the most complete and complex ‘unity’ – ‘the city proper’ – where beauty, art, culture, and politics, express not merely the highest human ideals, but, most of all, their concrete realization.[66]
-In this way the diagram can also be seen or read as the re-composition into unity of the dichotomy between concreteness (upper half: ‘simple practical life’ and ‘chord of expression in effective life’) and abstraction (bottom half, ‘chord of simple mental life’ and ‘chord of full inner life’).
-According to the placial terminology I often adopt in this website, the re-composition of dichotomies into a new integral and functional unity can be formalized with the following notation: *( )*, that is, place( )space, processes( )systems, abstract( )concrete, mind( )body, physical( )mathematical, local( )global…
+However, we now know that this reductive hypothesis is far removed from Geddes‘ approach to any questions; as we saw in the prologue, Geddes avoided reductionism as a mode of thinking or understanding nature, even though he used reductionist hypotheses as a starting point to go beyond them (e.g., see note [14]).
+Referring back to that graphic or diagram, we observe that the quadrant we have just examnined represents the initial phase of a processual and systemic understanding of the territory or environment, which aligns with the reformed notion of place I discussed at RSaP—Rethinking Space and Place, where place is understood as the accretion of physicochemical, biological, socio-cultural, and symbolic or intellectual processes, repectively.
+Similarly, The Notation of Life diagram is not static and should be read as a process of accretion, with each quadrant building upon the previous one (place, work, folk, feeling, experience, emotion, thoughts…).
+To read the diagram, we must start in the upper left quadrant, move down, then right, up to the top right quadrant, and finally left again, forming a spiral that moves towards the center.[64]
+In this way, a place, initially a simple physical-geographical determinant (a natural entity), gradually accumulates meaning by being charged with social, cultural, spiritual, and intellectual values over time, ultimately forming the complex system of the city, where symbolic processes are concretized in the human city center.
+In the diagram, central part, ‘town’, ‘school’, ‘cloister’, and ‘city’ represent the four successive phases of a place in its relation to human activities; at first, place, as a geographic determinant, is correlated with the most simple human activities to form the town; then, this place-as-town, is correlated with the institutionalization and abstraction of such activities into more advanced social formations of which ‘schools’ are a necessary and, at the same time, representative part or phase – schools are intended by Geddes as ‘schools of thought’, which means a self-reflective attitude toward collective life: only if such attitude is developed can human activities develop into more advanced states or forms represented by social formations; successively, place is correlated with the human intellectual and spiritual ambitions and productions, symbolically represented by ‘the cloister’; here, we are in the realm of religion, philosophy, contemplative, meditative, and imaginative life, ideals, etc.[65] Finally, these phases may evolve into the most complete and complex ‘unity’ – ‘the city proper’ – where beauty, art, culture, and politics, express not merely the highest human ideals, but, most of all, their concrete realization.[66]
+In this way, the diagram can also be interpreted as a reunification of the dichotomy between concreteness (represented by the upper half, encompassing ‘simple practical life’ and ‘chord of expression in effective life’) and abstraction/symbolism (represented by the bottom half, comprising ‘chord of simple mental life’ and ‘chord of full inner life’).
+On this website, I often use a specific terminology to describe the re-composition of dichotomies into a new, integral, and functional unity, which can be formalized using the following notation: *( )*, such as place( )space, processes( )systems, abstract( )concrete, mind( )body, physical( )mathematical, and local( )global…

 Notes